brayvid/newsbot/README.md

 ├── requirements.txt      # Package requirements
 ├── topics.csv            # List of topics and weights
 ├── keywords.csv          # List of keywords and weights
-├── history.json          # Tracks previously sent headlines (excluded from version control) ├── .env                  # Email credentials and configuration (excluded from version control) ├── logs/                 # Logging directory (excluded from version control)
+├── overrides.csv         # List of keywords to ban or demote ├── history.json          # Tracks previously sent headlines (excluded from version control) ├── .env                  # Email credentials and configuration (excluded from version control) ├── logs/                 # Logging directory (excluded from version control)